nrailgun/Daily/ase/hw2.markdown

 }
 ```

-And typing these commands under LINUX:
+And typed these commands under LINUX:

 ```bash
 spin -a p5.pml